ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 You can customize the hostnames prefix individually by toggling the switch on.

 The hostnames prefix must meet the following requirements:
-* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and hyphen (-) characters are allowed.
-* No consecutive dash characters are allowed.
+* No consecutive hyphens are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.
 * The hostname prefix must end with a lowercase alphabetic or numeric character.
 * The maximum length of the hostname prefix is 13 characters.

-### Uplink speed
-{: #vc_addingclusters-edge-uplink-speed}

-The uplink speed of 10 Gb is selected by default.

 ### Networking type
 {: #vc_addingclusters-edge-cluster-private-nics}